 A declaration of Indigenous ancestry with specific information about your First Nation, Treaty, community or organizational affiliation

 A request for consideration under the alternate admissions process

 An explanation of your reasons and motivation for wishing to become a physician

-A letter of recommendation from your First Nation, Band Council, Tribal Council, community or organizational affiliation.
+A letter of recommendation from your First Nation, Band Council, Tribal Council, Treaty organization, or your community or organizational affiliation.

 This additional documentation must be submitted directly to OMSAS, along with transcripts and academic documents by the OMSAS deadline.

 Please note that some applications for proof of Aboriginal ancestry may take 6 to 12 months or more to process.
 Contact the organization that applies to your situation and plan your application accordingly.

 Checklist: Admission Process for First Nation, Inuit and/or Métis Candidates